glennblock/api-response-tester/README.md

 2. Edit `response.json` to change the content type or response file
 3. No server restart is required for changes to take effect

-## Error Handling

-The server includes basic error handling:
-- Returns 500 status code for internal errors
-- Provides fallback configuration if `response.json` is missing
-- Logs errors to the console

 ## License

 Apache 2